dart-lang/site-www/src/_guides/language/analysis-options.md

 ## Specifying strong mode

-The Dart language spec supports dynamic typing, allowing you to write code that has no type annotations at all.
+The Dart 1.x language spec supports dynamic typing, allowing you to write code that has no type annotations at all.
 Strong mode applies more restrictive rules to the type system and, as a result, finds more errors during static analysis and at runtime.
 Another benefit of strong mode is faster compilation.
 Some tools, such as dartdevc, require strong mode compliance.

+{% include optional-types-2.0.html %}

+{% comment %}
+update-for-dart-2
+{% endcomment %}

 The simplest way to enable strong mode is to specify `strong-mode: true` in the analysis-options file: